-I am passionate about being a clear and concise educator; I aim to give students a firm grasp of the most important philosophical ideas.
-I started teaching in 2016 as a math teacher at Hagia Sophia Classical Academy and I have loved teaching ever since.
+I am passionate about being a clear and engaging educator; I aim to give students a firm grasp of the most important philosophical ideas.
+I started teaching in 2016 as a math teacher at Hagia Sophia Classical Academy, and I have loved teaching ever since.

 a handout from a talk of mine, aimed at undergraduates, about discrete time and explanation;